geekcomputers/Python/README.md

 - [script_count.py](https://github.com/geekcomputers/Python/blob/master/script_count.py) - This file scans the scripts directory and gives a count of the different types of scripts.

-- [get_youtube_view.py] - This is a simple python script used to get more views on your YouTube videos.
-This script may also be used to repeat songs on YouTube.

 - [script_listing.py](https://github.com/geekcomputers/Python/blob/master/script_listing.py) - This file will list all the files in the given directory, and go through all the subdirectories as well.

 - [testlines.py](https://github.com/geekcomputers/Python/blob/master/testlines.py) - This simple script opens a file and prints out 100 lines of whatever is the set for the line variable.

 - [tweeter.py](https://github.com/geekcomputers/Python/blob/master/tweeter.py) - Allows you to tweet text or a picture from the terminal.

-- [serial_scanner.py](https://github.com/geekcomputers/Python/blob/master/serial_scanner.py) contains a method called ListAvailablePorts which returns a list with the names of the serial ports that are in use in the computer.
+- [serial_scanner.py](https://github.com/geekcomputers/Python/blob/master/serial_scanner.py) - Contains a method called ListAvailablePorts which returns a list with the names of the serial ports that are in use in the computer.
 This method works only on Linux and Windows (can be extended for mac OS).
 If no port is found, an empty list is returned.

 - [get_youtube_view.py](https://github.com/geekcomputers/Python/blob/master/get_youtube_view.py) - A simple python script to get more views for your YouTube videos.
 Useful for repeating songs on YouTube.